 Airlines and MROs alike are beginning to leverage large data sets and technological advancements to better predict and manage their maintenance efforts through a practice called predictive maintenance.
 But what exactly is predictive maintenance?
 And how can aircraft predictive maintenance benefit your supply chain and the aviation industry processes as a whole?
 We’ll take a closer look here.

 Poor maintenance planning has real consequences for airlines— it keeps aircrafts grounded longer, passengers waiting, and can even lead to cancellations.
 Not to mention, an inaccurate overview of maintenance needs can lead to overstocking on parts you don’t even need – all in all leading to large sums of money lost.

 While it’s a well-known fact that unexpected maintenance is costly and should be avoided, according to the multinational professional services network, PwC, 30

-At MRO Europe 2018, a panel of senior members in the aviation industry discussed the latest trends in predictive maintenance systems and data analytics for aviation and MRO, what they mean for the industry and how we can leverage them to achieve proactive, rather than reactive supply chains.
-We got a chance to sit on the discussion and here’s what we took away.
+We present a panel of senior members in the aviation industry discussing the latest trends in predictive maintenance systems and data analytics for aviation and MRO, what they mean for the industry and how we can leverage them to achieve proactive, rather than reactive supply chains.
+Here’s the take aways.

 Predictive maintenance involves the use of information such as sensor data and maintenance logs to predict maintenance needs in advance, helping airlines carry out better maintenance planning.
 Making use of predictive maintenance can offer real and widespread advantages to companies who can best figure out how to leverage their data and reap the benefits.
 Over the last decade, a number of developments have laid the groundwork for predictive maintenance readiness: improved computational power, data storage capabilities as well as the overall amount of data and data parameters the industry can look to – thanks to the widely adopted use of sensors on aircraft and high-quality data routers.